4.4.2. Build Collateral Registries

-- Ability of borrowers to show formal registration
+- Ability of borrowers to register assets as collateral

 MUST HAVE’S, CRITICAL POINTS, OR QUESTIONS TO CONSIDER

 The introduction of a collateral registry should be enabled by suitable laws and regulations, and accompanied by stakeholder sensitization, technical assistance to finance providers and seekers on the use of movable property lending, and the development of supporting industries such as insurance, property/business valuation, and resale markets.